BenD2525/the-rescuers-p1/README.md

 This stage considers the potential users and their needs, as well as the objectives of the website.

+* Roles:
+    - Current users
+    - New users
-* Roles- Current users, New users, Animal lovers
+    - Animal lovers

+* Demographic:
-* Demographic- Any age, based in on near the UK
+    - Any age, based in on near the UK

 * Psychographic:

-People with a love of dogs
+    - People with a love of dogs

-People who are interested in learning more about the benefits of caring for a dog
+    - People who are interested in learning more about the benefits of caring for a dog

 * Website objectives:

-To allow the user to learn more about caring for a dog.
+    - To allow the user to learn more about caring for a dog.

-To enable the user to inquire about a dog.
+    - To enable the user to inquire about a dog.

-To allow the user to learn more about the service.
+    - To allow the user to learn more about the service.

-### Scope
+## Scope

 Assessing the scope of a website is based on the information gathered from forumlating a strategy.
 Using the target audience and the established website goals, the website requirements were set out.